logaretm/vee-validate/docs/content/tutorials/basics.md

 <div class="tutorial-step">

-First, grab the `ErrorMessage` component from `vee-validate` and register it in your component:
+Import the `ErrorMessage` component from `vee-validate` and register it in your component:

 </div>